Diderot-Language/examples/tensor/README.md

 ## tensor.diderot: demo of some details of how tensors work

 In Diderot, vectors (rank-1 tensors), matrices (rank-2 tensors), and tensors generally are objects with some number of ordered indices.
-This program demonstrates tensor construction, indexing, and contracting with either `•` or `:`.
+This program demonstrates tensor construction, indexing, slicing with `:`, and contracting with either `•` or `:`.

 Like Mathematica, Diderot doesn't enforce a semantic distinction between row and column vectors; tensor indices are ordered, and the semantics of